TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/Syntax/TypoScriptSyntax.rst

 When a line starts with :code:`//` or :code:`#` it is considered to be a comment and will be ignored.

 **Example:**

 .. include:: /CodeSnippets/TypoScriptSyntax/Syntax/CommentsSingleLine.rst.txt

-Up to TYPO3 v7.6, a line starting with only one single slash, :code:`/`, has also been considered a comment.
-Since TYPO3 v8, this style however is deprecated and should not be used.

 .. index::
    TypoScript; Operator "/*"